Inova Health System Foundation

 Integration Across Priority Areas

-While applications must focus on behavioral health, health access, and/or economic stability, Inova recognizes these areas are interconnected.
+While applications must focus on behavioural health, health access, and/or economic stability, Inova recognises these areas are interconnected.
 Strong applications often address multiple priority areas—for example, a project might improve health access while simultaneously addressing economic barriers to care.

 Evidence of Past Recipients' Success

-Past funded organizations provide insight into Inova's priorities:
+Past funded organisations provide insight into Inova's priorities:

 - LAZERA Ministries